Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Conclusion

 Other points of future research would include the physical implementation of the algorithm.
-Several points to focus on are repeatability of the algorithm, the robustness due to errors within the pulses and the required precision of the pulses, and creating specific controlled gates as required by the parameter gradient algorithm.
+Specifically, the Rydberg version of the VQOC algorithm would be a perfect implementation on a neutral atom optical tweezer platform with Rydberg excitations.
+Several points to focus on in an experimental implementation are the repeatability of the algorithm, the robustness due to errors within the pulses and the required precision of the pulses, and creating specific controlled gates as required by the parameter gradient algorithm.
 Another implementation issue is the matter of noise.
-On the pulse based level, certain noise terms can be introduced eloquently by switching to Lindbladian evolution instead of Hamiltonian \cite{noiselindblad}.
+On the pulse-based level, certain noise terms can be introduced eloquently by switching to Lindbladian evolution instead of Hamiltonian \cite{noiselindblad}.
 A last interesting point would be to look into adapting the VQOC algorithm for qutrit or qudit manifolds \cite{quditpaper} and its influence on barren plateaus \cite{barrenplateau1,barrenplateau2}.